 Short or Long Mac

 Generally speaking, the espresso shot is poured in a glass with a scoop of ice cream and then topped with cold milk.
-If you want it without the calories then it’s usually best to specify that you’d like a ‘iced latte’ or a ‘iced long black’
+If you want it without the calories then it’s usually best to specify that you’d like an ‘iced latte’ or an ‘iced long black’

-Bullet Coffee is something that I expected to see more of on the menu in Oz but it’s not actually that common.
+Bullet Coffee is something that I expected to see more of on the menu in Australia but it’s not actually that common.
 What makes a bullet coffee unique is that it is made with butter.